 - 1 tablespoon of sugar.

 - 1 to 2 tablespoons of Smooth Gel

 Note: The amount of culture used for one litre is VERY SMALL.

-Pour 1 litre of Coconut Cream into your yoghurt maker bowl or saucepan.
+Pour one litre of Coconut Cream into your yoghurt maker bowl or saucepan.

 The sugar, agave nectar, maple syrup or golden syrup is added as a food source for the living culture.
 If your Coconut Yoghurt is too sweet, you can try reducing the amount, however, this is a bit of a balancing act between too sweet, and the culture not having enough complex carbohydrates to eat.
 Avoid using honey as the antibacterial properties of the honey may hinder the culture growth.

 All coconut creams are not created equal.
-You may need to try a few different brands befor you find the one you like the best.
+You may need to try a few different brands before you find the one you like the best.